stigwue/iriki/README.md

 ## Features

-Iriki comes with user (grouping and authentication) management and email sending (using Mailgun) to get you started.
+Iriki comes with user (grouping and authentication) management, email sending (using Mailgun) and logging to get you started.

 ## To Do